 How will I stay motivated, healthy and happy over the next 2+ years of learning?
 How will I continue to balance the needs of my wonderful clients with my own wellbeing?
 These questions of balance are ones we all ask ourselves from time to time.
 When the terrain gets bumpy we wonder whether we are made of the strong stuff.
 We take on another client project, we embark on parenthood, we start a new job, a relationship breaks down, we experience bereavement and we contemplate our resilience reserves.

-When I work with clients, whether in a training workshop, a consultancy project or a one to one coaching environment, we share our tops tips for remaining resilient and keeping well through tough times.
-These are grounded in research evidence and are timeless classics, embedded in the behaviour of successful, happy people.
-Now is the time to remind myself of them;
+When I work with clients, whether in a training workshop or a one to one coaching environment, we share our tops tips for remaining resilient and keeping well through tough times.
+These are grounded in researched evidence and are timeless classics, embedded in the behaviour of successful, happy people.
+Now is the time to remind myself of them:

-- Maintain steady energy through each day by making the right choices with food and drink – we know that some foods make us lethargic, others sustain and power us.
+Maintain steady energy through each day by making the right choices with food and drink – we know that some foods make us lethargic, others sustain and power us.
 Operate an 80/20 rule.
-It is fine to indulge 20% of the time, but when we’re up against it – fuel up wisely
+It is fine to indulge 20% of the time, but when you’re up against it – fuel up wisely.

-- Pause.
 Taking a break is so important to our ability to make sense of the world.
-Just noticing the world around us and how we are responding to it is something we can all do in just a few seconds throughout our busy days.
-I use mindful approaches to help me with this
+Just noticing the world around us and how we are responding to it is something we can all do in just a few seconds even on a busy day.
+I use a mindful approach to everyday activities to help me with this.

-- Prioritise good sleep.
 If like me, you sometimes struggle with sleep, there are lots of ways to improve the quantity and quality of sleep.
 Having a well established sleep routine may not be exciting, but it makes a noticable difference to performance levels.
-We need sleep not only for resting the body and mind but to enable us to learn and consolidate memory
+We need sleep not only for resting the body and mind but to enable us to learn and consolidate memory.

-- Finally, learn how to relax!
 It doesn’t always come naturally to us, but relaxation techniques can be learnt.
-Whether it is reading, stretching, watching a good film or taking a stroll in the park we can all takes steps to improve the quality of our downtime.
+Whether it is reading, stretching, watching a good film or taking a stroll in the park, we can all takes steps to improve the quality of our downtime.
 This is vital in making the transition between work, home, study and all the other roles we take in life.
 Progressive relaxation is another great tool to have up your sleeve.

 These tips have worked for me before and they will work again.
 I’ve simply got to keep at it and build them into every day.
 Wish me luck!